 Introduction Date of Last Revision/Review: 01/13/21 The IRB, at its discretion, may recruit alternate members to substitute for regular members of the IRB.
 Listed on roster Alternate members must be listed on the IRB's official membership roster, which must specify which member (or members) the alternate is qualified to replace.
 One alternate for one member Although an alternate may be qualified to replace more than one regular member, only one such member may be represented by the alternate at any convened meeting.
 Establishing a quorum Alternate members are included in determining or establishing a quorum at meetings when their respective regular members are absent but not when those regular members are present.
 To ensure maintaining an appropriate quorum, the alternate's qualifications should be comparable to the primary member to be replaced.
-Rights and duties The following are rights and duties of alternate members: • Alternate members have voting rights except that they may not vote at meetings attended by their respective regular members.
-Alternates that serve for a regular IRB member responsible for reviews of protocols receive and review the same materials that the regular IRB member normally receives. • The regular IRB member may provide his/her review without being present at the fully convened IRB meeting. • Procedures for appointment, terms of appointment, length of service, and duties are exactly as for regular IRB members.
-VA alternates VA alternate members must have qualifications similar to member qualification(s) of the primary member they replace.
-Related standards AAHRPP I.1.D, II.1.A
+Rights and duties The following are rights and duties of alternate members: Rights and duties The following are rights and duties of alternate members: Alternate members have voting rights except that they may not vote at meetings attended by their respective regular members.
+Rights and duties • Alternate members have voting rights except that they may not vote at meetings Rights and duties Alternate members have voting rights except that they may not vote at meetings attended by their respective regular members.
+Alternates that serve for a regular IRB member responsible for reviews of protocols receive and review the same materials that the regular IRB member Rights and duties Alternate members have voting rights except that they may not vote at meetings attended by their respective regular members.
+Alternates that serve for a regular IRB member responsible for reviews of protocols receive and review the same materials that the regular IRB member normally receives.
+The regular IRB member may provide his/her review without being present at the Rights and duties VA alternates Alternate members have voting rights except that they may not vote at meetings attended by their respective regular members.
+Alternates that serve for a regular IRB member responsible for reviews of protocols receive and review the same materials that the regular IRB member normally receives.
+The regular IRB member may provide his/her review without being present at the fully convened IRB meeting.
+Procedures for appointment, terms of appointment, length of service, and duties are